SaturnFramework/Saturn/docs/content/tutorials/create-rest-api.md

 ## DELETE

-Finally, for the delete.
-We just need the id so no validation is needed.
+For the delete.
+Send a DELETE request with the id in the URL address.

 ```fsharp
 let deleteAction (ctx: HttpContext) (id: string) =